misje/opencti-wazuh-connector/docs/source/alert_search.rst

 time the connector is told to enrich the observable automatically.
 The separate enrichment of the indicator is therefore necessary.

+:octiu:`Automation <automation>` can be used to automatically create observables from a STIX-only indicator without any *based-on* relationship.
+See :ref:`automatically create obserables from indicators <obs-from-inds>` for details.

 .. note:: The indicator pattern is not used at all.
 .. note:: If the indicator is based on more than one observable, only the first
           relationship is taked into    consideration.